-The area was first explored for minerals when Captain Charles Baker lead a group of miners to the San Juan Mountains in 1860.
+The area was first explored for minerals when Captain Charles Baker led a group of miners to the San Juan Mountains in 1860.
 Making their camp at Baker’s Park, which is the present-day site of Silverton, they roamed the area and found placer gold in the Animas River.
-However, at this time, this region was the territory of the Ute Indian Tribe and the miners were forced to leave.
+However, this region was the territory of the Ute Indian Tribe at this time, and the miners were forced to leave.

 That changed after the Utes ceded their lands to the U.S. Government in the Brunot Treaty of 1873.
 That same year, prospectors returned to the area, some of whom were with the original Baker party more than a decade before.

-As the men worked the hills above Eureka, several new claims were established, the largest of which became the Sunnyside Mine near the shores of Lake Emma.
-The Sunnyside claim, on the north side of the Animas River at the head of Eureka Gulch, was made by Reuben J. McNutt and George Howard.
+As the men worked the hills above Eureka, several new claims were established, the largest of which became the Sunnyside Mine near Lake Emma’s shores.
+On the north side of the Animas River at the head of Eureka Gulch, the Sunnyside claim was made by Reuben J. McNutt and George Howard.
 The pair also organized the Eureka Mining District so their claims would be officially recognized.

-Reuben McNutt built the first log cabin at Eureka and before long other prospectors joined him forming a mining camp.
-It took its name for the Greek phrase “I have found it!”
-Because of the camp’s strategic location, local speculators predicted the camp would evolve into a formal settlement and organized the Eureka Townsite Company and platted a townsite.
+Reuben McNutt built the first log cabin at Eureka, and before long other prospectors joined him, forming a mining camp.
+It took its name from the Greek phrase “I have found it!”
+Because of the camp’s strategic location, local speculators predicted the camp would evolve into a formal settlement, organized the Eureka Townsite Company, and platted a townsite.
 The town was built in the middle of two mountainsides to lessen the avalanche danger.
-But, the founders did little to promote the town or secure businesses and residents, as they, like the rest of the camp’s residents, were busy prospecting.
+The founders did little to promote the town or secure businesses and residents, as they, like the rest of the camp’s residents, were busy prospecting.

-Reuben McNutt soon paid George Howard for his share of the Sunnyside property and in 1874, McNutt began to develop the mine.
-On the other side of Hanson Peak, prospectors staked additional segments of the vein, one of which was the Sunnyside Extension.
+Reuben McNutt soon paid George Howard for his share of the Sunnyside property, and in 1874, McNutt began to develop the mine.
+On the other side of Hanson Peak, prospectors staked additional vein segments, one of which was the Sunnyside Extension.

 A post office was established at Eureka in 1875.
 The next year, Milton and Emma Thompson Engleman arrived from Canon City and opened a mercantile store.
 Milton bought a half interest in the Sunnyside Mine from Ruben McNutt, and Emma purchased interests in the nearby George Washington and Poughkeepsie No.2 Mines.
 The lake near the Sunnyside Mine was named for Emma Engleman.
 Eureka was one of a few towns in this high altitude area to stay open through the winter.